jasonbayton/11ty/_src/android/android-minimum-targetsdk-matrix.md

 The above applications have never been on Google Play and will likely trigger a Play Protect warning, you can bypass this when it pops up, otherwise you will receive a `INSTALL_FAILED_VERIFICATION_FAILURE` error.
 This is separate to the target SDK warnings.

+The source code for these applications can be found [on GitHub](https://github.com/baytonorg/org.bayton.sdkdemo/).

 ## Read more

 - [Android versions matrix](/android/android-versions/) - API levels, release dates, and end-of-life dates